Trainee Positions At Eastern Health (Box Hill)

 Attend and take an active part in unit and hospital educational activities, including undergraduate student teaching.

-Take part in after hours roster.
+Take part in afterhours roster.

 Selection Criteria